Simple Query¶

 Note

-- In time series charts, after selecting this function and the aggregation method, go to Advanced Configuration to select the time interval;
+- In time series charts, after selecting this function and aggregation method, go to Advanced Configuration to select the time interval;

 - In non-time series charts, after selecting this function, you can choose aggregation methods including